Nandito Ako... Nagmamahal sa 'Yo

 Nandito Ako...
-Nagmamahal sa 'Yo is a 2009 Philippine romantic-drama film, starring Aljur Abrenica and Kris Bernal.
-It was directed by Maryo J. de los Reyes under Regal Entertainment.
+Nagmamahal sa 'Yo is a 2009 Philippine romantic drama film directed by Maryo J. de los Reyes and written by Jake Tordesillas.
+The film stars Aljur Abrenica and Kris Bernal.

+Produced and distributed by Regal Entertainment, the film was theatrically released on September 30, 2009.

 Plot summary

 Tata (Aljur Abrenica) believes that Bohol is the ultimate paradise of hope for his slum dog life in Quiapo.
 When his ailing mother suddenly wished for them to transfer to Bohol, Tata's life underwent a major turning point.
 Upon his arrival, Tata will be shocked to find out that his biological father is still alive and that he has a stepbrother named Prince (Baron Geisler).
 Much to his surprise, Tata was immediately accepted by his new family and found a new life with them.
 As Tata begins his new life in Bohol, he will also discover the true love that he has been long waiting for in the personification of Stephanie (Kris Bernal), a rich and lovely lass.
 But when he finds out that Stephanie is the soon to be bride of Prince, Tata will have to toughly choose between family and his destiny.